 To be able to fulfil their reproductive functions, an adult pair must establish a home.
 For the home to be able to provide the needs of their family, the couple must set up and sustain a domestic economy.

 A family's needs are many and varied.
 But the skills which its two economically active members are able to offer in exchange for these needs are necessarily limited.
 This is because different individuals have different natural abilities.
-In a capitalist economy, a family redresses the imbalance by in effect exchanging (through a mechanism we call the free market) their specialised skills for the various goods and services they need.
+In a capitalist economy, a family redresses the imbalance by, in effect, exchanging (via a mechanism we call the free market) their specialised skills for the various goods and services they need.

 Every couple, however, will have a wider range of natural abilities than is demanded by the average job.
-These they can apply directly to the operation and betterment of their home through DIY (Do It Yourself).
+These they can apply directly to the operation and betterment of their home through DIY (Do It Yourself) projects.

 The division of the reproductive mechanism between the two kinds of human imposes different physical constraints upon each.
 One type has to rest before it gives birth to a new human.
 It must also remain in proximity to provide special food for a considerable time after the event.
 The other type is not equipped to fulfil these roles.
 It is therefore more mobile, but does not have the same opportunity to bond with the new arrival.